AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/NodeJs/readme.md

 });
 ```

--  *start* and *end* (inclusive) represent the starting and ending indices for the
+- *start* and *end* (inclusive) represent the indices for the retrieval.
-    retrieval.
-Additionally, the namespace ID and stream ID must
-    be provided to the function call.
+- The namespace ID and stream ID must be provided to the function call.
+- *form* specifies the organization of a table, the two available
+formats are table and header table

 Here is how it is called: